Skip to main content

 Prerequisites for Sonatype Container Security

-• MacOS or Linux
+• macOS or Linux.

-• A running instance of the docker client
+• A running instance of the Docker client.

-• Environment variables as needed
+• Set the environment variables as needed.

 Note

 Container scanning using Windows OS is not supported.
-The Azure Devops plugin supports container security build time container: scanning, provided the agent uses macOS or Linux and the other prerequisites are met.
+The Azure DevOps plugin supports container security build time container: scanning, provided the agent uses macOS or Linux and the other prerequisites are met.

-Windows users should refer to Docker Container Analysis)
+Windows users should refer to Docker Container Analysis.

 Scanning with Sonatype Container Security

-Sonatype Container Security uses the docker client to analyze the container as a scan target when using a Lifecycle scanner.
+Sonatype Container Security uses the Docker client to analyze the container as a scan target when using a Lifecycle scanner.
 Environment variables may need to be configured depending on where the image is located and which scanner you use.

 Scanning a local image

-This will look for an image in your local docker instance and scan it when found.
+This will look for an image in your local Docker instance and scan it when found.
 This is useful for scanning images built locally and before pushing them to a registry.

 Scanning a local image using the default configuration does not require setting environment variables.
 Use the container:<image>:<version> format as the scan target.